 No, they are not!

 In Africa and the Caribbean yam isn't remotely the same nor does it have anything to do with sweet potato.
-A sweet potato is exactly what is is, it's self-explanatory.

-However the word Yam is used to describe a tuber root vegetable with a thick bark that's a starch enriched vegetable that both of these regions eat.
+However the word Yam is used to describe a tuber root vegetable with a thick bark that's a starch enriched vegetable that both of these regions (Africa/Caribbean) eat.

 Ingredients you will need